-Each individual group is led by college graduates, typically a teacher, assisted by college students.
-This means the person who is directly responsible for leading your child throughout the day is an adult - this has always been one of Deerkill’s differentiating guiding principles.
+Each individual group is led by mature adults, typically a teacher, assisted by college students.
+This means the person who is directly responsible for leading your child throughout the day has extensive experience working with children and managing a group - this has always been one of Deerkill’s differentiating guiding principles.
 Our 17 specialty programs are also taught by professionals with college degrees who know how to make learning fun.
 We do not allow tipping.
 Our counselors enjoy working with children and are well paid so we are able to retain a truly experienced staff.

 I was most impressed with the quality of the group leaders, the strong representation of former campers who are now counselors, and your hands-on involvement in all phases of camp's operation.
 You have created a true family atmosphere and it really shows!

 Because we are not crowded and have a professional mature staff, we welcome visits by parents throughout the summer.
 At Deerkill Day Camp, whether a group is on the ball field or at a specialty, it is the only group at that activity.

 During the summer, we open our facilities, including our 4,400 square-foot pool, tennis courts and athletic fields, for use by our campers’ families free of charge.
 On weekends, campers love to come to camp to show their parents how much progress they’ve made in the pool.